stanac/NextId/README.md

 # NextId
-Strongly-typed, K-Sortable globally unique identifier with checksum
+Strongly-typed, K-Sortable globally unique identifier with checksum for .NET 7+.

 ---